God gave us rules of how we should treat and respect Him and other people.

 themselves as proper servants of His, and how they should treat and respect

-God and each other.
+God and one another.

 Everything is Moses' Fault!